Christmas Eggnog Bread Pudding

 • Use stale or day-old bread so it soaks the custard well.

-• Cut bread into even cubes so it cooks evenly.
+• Cut bread into even cubes for even cooking.

-• Let the bread sit in the custard for at least 10 minutes for better texture.
+• Let the bread sit in the custard for at least 10 minutes.
+For a richer pudding, let it soak longer.

 variation (if any)

-• Add chopped nuts (walnuts or pecans) for crunch.
+• Add chopped nuts (pecans or walnuts) for crunch.

-• Stir in chocolate chips for a sweeter treat.
+• Stir in chocolate chips for a sweet twist.

 FAQs